Terms and conditions

 6.4.4.
 You may post advertisements only in those newsgroups that specifically permit them in the charter.
 Some newsgroups may permit “classified ads” for single transactions between private individuals, but not commercial advertisements.
 You are responsible for determining whether or not a newsgroup permits such non-commercial advertisements before posting.

 6.4.5.
 Users may not alter the headers of posts to Usenet to mislead other Internet users as to the origin of the posting.
 This includes but is not limited to, pre-loading the path, using another user’s details, using an incorrect “Date:” line.
 Using an invalid “From:” address for the purposes of combating e-mail spam messages that would otherwise be sent to you is not considered to be misleading.
 We may cancel Usenet articles posted via our servers if they breach this AUP.
 Users should not cancel Usenet articles of any third party without the express consent of such third party.
 You may not use our resources to cancel articles that you did not post.
 The sole exception to this rule is for moderators and retro-moderators of formally moderated newsgroups or newsgroups specifically allowing this in their charter, in which case the moderator or retro-moderator of a newsgroup may cancel any articles in a newsgroup he or she is moderating.

 6.4.6.
 You may not attempt to “flood” or disrupt Usenet newsgroups.
 Examples of disruptive activities include posting multiple messages with no text in the body, or posting many follow-ups to messages with no new text.

 6.6.
-If you do not access any email account registered to your Virgin Media account at least once in every 150 days we have the right to delete that email account and it's contents without prior warning
+If you do not access any your Virgin Media email account at least once in every 150 days we have the right to delete that email account and its contents without prior warning.

 6.7.
 If the email account is not used in any 90 day period we will suspend that account without prior notice.
 This will not impact any other email addresses associated with that account, as long as they are accessed within a 90 day period.